Stock market today: Wall Street nears record as markets prep for an upcoming inflation report

 In stock markets abroad, Tokyo’s Nikkei 225 gained 2% to hit its highest level since March 1990 as a weaker yen lifted shares of exporters.
 Indexes were mostly lower across the rest of Asia and mixed in Europe.

-In cryptocurrencies, bitcoin was holding above $46,000 shortly after 4 p.m.
-Eastern time following a wild run that saw its price spike and then tumble a day before.
-Crypto investors have been excited about the potential for U.S. regulators to allow the trading of exchange-traded funds that hold actual bitcoins, instead of just futures contracts related to them.
+In cryptocurrencies, bitcoin was swinging around $46,000 shortly after the Securities and Exchange Commission said it would allow for the trading of exchange-traded funds that hold actual bitcoins, instead of just futures contracts related to them.

+The SEC appeared deeply split over the decision.
+One commissioner called it an overdue move to give investors the ability to express their thoughts on bitcoin, while another described it as an unsound action that “put us on a wayward path that could further sacrifice investor protection.”

-Late Tuesday, the Securities and Exchange Commission's account on X, formerly known as Twitter, said that it had approved such ETFs.
+A day earlier, bitcoin swung through a wild ride after the SEC's account on X, formerly known as Twitter, said that it had approved such ETFs.
 Soon after, though, the SEC said no approval had been given and that its account had been compromised.

 AP Writers Matt Ott and Zimo Zhong contributed.